togrupe/dlive-midi-tools/README.md

 The Midi Channel setting on dlive under Utils/Shows -> Control -> Midi has to be: 1 to 5

 The default mixrack ip address is: 192.168.1.70.
-This ip is preconfigured as well the the scripts.
+This ip is preconfigured within the scripts.
 If you want to change it, you can edit the field "ip" in the file: dliveConstants.py.

+Usage: Run the script with the following command: python3 main.py

+Afterwards a GUI opens automatically.
+Click the Browse Button to select the adjusted excel sheet.
+The Channel renaming, coloring and set of the phantom values starts automatically.